 Owo’s next monarch after Oba Olateru Olagbegi was his son now also late, Oba Victor Folagbade Olateru Olagbegi III, born on the 26th of June 1941 was the eldest child and first son of the late Olateru Olagbegi II, whom he succeeded as Olowo of Owo in 1999.
 A Barrister-at-Law, he was called to bar in 1968 he had four children through his wife Barrister Bisi Olateru Olagbegi (Nee Cole) now late and until her passage, a human rights activist.

-Late Oba Victor Olagbegi had his initial Law practice in the Chambers of F.R.A Williams until 1975, when he joined the Nigerian Law School as a lecturer.
-He was also between 1981 and 1983, Special Adviser, Legal Matters to the Second Republic Vice-President- Dr. Alex Ekweme, and after the collapse of the Second Republic, he went back to the Law School, from where he retired as a reader in 1991.
+Late Oba Victor Olagbegi had his initial Law practice in the Chambers of F.R.A Williams until 1975 when he joined the Nigerian Law School as a lecturer.
+He was also between 1981 and 1983, Special Adviser, Legal Matters to the Second Republic Vice-President- Dr. Alex Ekweme, and after the collapse of the Second Republic, he went back to Law School, from where he retired as a reader in 1991.

-Olowo Victor Olagbegi III was former Chancellor of the University of Benin, Chancellor of, University of Abuja, and was also a Senior Advocate of Nigeria.
+Olowo Victor Olagbegi III was former Chancellor of the University of Benin, Chancellor of, the University of Abuja, and was also a Senior Advocate of Nigeria.
 Olowo Titus Olateru Olagbegi II initially reigned for 25 years, left the throne for about 25 years, and came back as Olowo for about five years, before he was finally succeeded by his son.

-The current Olowo was Oba Ogunoye was selected as Olowo after garnering 14 votes from the 15 kingmakers on July 12 following the demise of late Oba Victor Olateru-Olagbegi III on April 18, 2019.
+The current Olowo Oba Ogunoye was selected as Olowo after garnering 14 votes from the 15 kingmakers on July 12 following the demise of the late Oba Victor Olateru-Olagbegi III on April 18, 2019.
 The new monarch who is a lawyer and retired Permanent Secretary in the Ondo State Public Service was elected as Olowo after defeating the other 14 contestants for the ancient stool of Owo.

 Oba Olateru Olagbegi II, despite all the travails and vicissitudes of life, remained throughout his life, a distinguished Monarch.
-He was elegant, dignified and throughout his chequered reign as Oba, had the carriage, poise, charisma, aura and splendor of Royalty all around him.
+He was elegant, and dignified and throughout his chequered reign as Oba, had the carriage, poise, charisma, aura and splendour of Royalty all around him.
 It is now a duty call for the Owo people, to continually celebrate this unusual Monarch- a cat with nine lives!

 The Olateru-Olagbegi family is one of the largest and educated families in Yoruba land.
-Oba Olateru-Olagbegi was reputed to have had over 140 children and that about 121 are University graduates.
-Oba Olateru-Olagbegi’s father, Olagbegi I, was also reputed to have had about 300 wives, and that by the time he passed on, five of his wives were virgins.
+Oba Olateru-Olagbegi was reputed to have had over 140 children and about 121 are University graduates.
+Oba Olateru-Olagbegi’s father, Olagbegi I, was also reputed to have had about 300 wives, and by the time he passed on, five of his wives were virgins.
 In Yoruba land, monarchs are usually blessed with numerous wives.
 Polygamy is not a crime or a case of liking women but a cultural function of royalty.

 It is now a duty call for the Owo people, to continually celebrate this unusual Monarch, Olateru-Olagbegi II- a cat with The Olowo’s Palace has as many as 100 Courtyards.
 Each courtyard had a specific function and was dedicated to a particular deity.
 The largest of the courtyards was said to have been about twice the size of a football field.
 The courtyards were beautifully paved with ornamentals and broken pottery.
-The palace seats on about 9.5 Acres of Land.
+The palace seats about 9.5 Acres of Land.

 Hon (Barr) Femi Kehinde: Former Member, House of Representatives National Assembly Abuja, representing Ayedire/Iwo/Ola-Oluwa Federal Constituency of Osun State, (1999-2003) & Principal Partner Femi Kehinde & Co (Solicitors) 84, Iwo Road, Ibadan.